-- In June 2000 the U.S. Department of Education, with the support of three private foundations created the National Commission on the High School Senior Year. - This commission is examining students' experiences in the last year of high school and recommending ways to improve them. - We are proud that Mississippi could host the first of five regional meetings that will study ways to improve the senior year as a transition to post secondary education and the work force. - The Commission has invited educators, business leaders, parents and concerned citizens of Mississippi to take part in this national discussion that will help shape a report suggesting ways to improve and enhance our students' senior year. - It is so important that we help our students realize the educational and career opportunities that await them. - It is also important that our students begin preparing early to continue their educations or begin their careers. - Often times students approach their senior year as a time to reflect on their high school experience rather than a time to prepare themselves for the future. - I am proud to say that Mississippi has already taken steps to help our students plan ahead. - We know there is a need to change the way we educate our students. - We have to stay ahead of the curve as we look for new and creative ways to teach our children. - Our students must have access to the tools and information they need to be successful when they leave school. - Through the School-to-Careers initiative we are helping Mississippi students prepare for specific careers by giving them the opportunity for first-hand knowledge, on-site experience and at-their-fingertips information. - In September 2000 we launched the www.fastforwardMS.com website. - This website allows students from kindergarten to college age and beyond realize the world of career opportunities that await them. - It gives students, parents, educators and counselors information about possible educational and career paths. - It gives information on financial aid, colleges and even highlights Mississippians and their educational and career choices. - This past Friday our office participated in the National Job Shadow Day, sponsored by the Schools-to-Careers initiative.
+- In June 2000 the U.S. Department of Education, with the support of three private foundations created the National Commission on the High School Senior Year. - This commission is examining students' experiences in the last year of high school and recommending ways to better prepare them to continue their education or to enter the workforce. - We are proud that Mississippi could host the first of five regional meetings that will study ways to improve the senior year as a transition to post secondary education and the work force. - It is so important that we help our students realize the educational and career opportunities that await them.

+- It is also important that our students begin preparing early to continue their educations or begin their careers. - Often times students approach their senior year as a time to reflect on their high school experience rather than a time to prepare themselves for the future. - I am proud to say that Mississippi has already taken steps to help our students plan ahead. - We know there is a need to change the way we educate our students. - We have to stay ahead of the curve as we look for new and creative ways to teach our children. - Our students must have access to the tools and information they need to be successful when they leave school. - Through the School-to-Careers initiative we are helping Mississippi students prepare for specific careers by giving them the opportunity for first-hand knowledge, on-site experience and at-their-fingertips information.

+- In September 2000 we launched the www.fastforwardMS.com website. - This website allows students from kindergarten to college age and beyond realize the world of career opportunities that await them. - It gives students, parents, educators and counselors information about possible educational and career paths. - It also has information on financial aid, colleges and even highlights Mississippians and their educational and career choices. - The Schools-to-Careers program also provides students job-shadowing opportunities so they can experience a career first hand. - Teachers can even take part in apprenticeships and internships in a variety of careers so they know what skills their students will need to get good jobs.

-- I was shadowed by two young women, Lenta Bankhead, a senior from West Point High School and Courtney Jones, a senior at Mendenhall High School. - Both young women were very intelligent, and I believe they learned things that will help them with their education and career choices. - (You can insert something kinda funny here about how the day went.) - The Fast Forward Mississippi web site and the job shadowing program are just two examples of what we are doing in Mississippi to give our young people a taste of the working world. - Today's conference will help us look at other ways to reach our students, and give them the tools they need to successfully continue their education and enter the workforce. - We welcome the participants in today's conference. - They share a deep passion for education improvements in Mississippi, and we thank them for their commitment. - Educating Mississippi's children is our top priority. - And every child must have the opportunity for a quality education.
+- Having that hands-on knowledge gives our teachers an advantage that can be passed on to our students. - Today's conference will help us look at other ways to reach our students, and give them the tools they need to successfully continue their education and enter the workforce. - We welcome the parents, educators, business leaders and concerned Mississippians who are here today. - You share a deep passion for education improvements in Mississippi, and we thank you for your commitment. - Educating Mississippi's children is our top priority. - And every child must have the opportunity for a quality education that will lead to a great quality of life in their future.